Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 > Don't swim against the current.
 Stay in the river, become the river; and the river is already going to the sea.
 This is the great teaching.\
 — _Rajneesh, aka Osho_ (1931-1990)

-Translated east-to-west this means: find a sinecure in a big company.
+Translated east-to-west this means: follow career paths to a sinecure in a big company.

 \___________</details>